Holy Spirit Cathedral, Minsk

 The Holy Spirit Cathedral or the Holy Ghost Cathedral (Кафедральны сабор Сашэсця Святога Духа) is a cathedral in Minsk, Belarus.
 Consecrated in honour of the Holy Spirit, it the mother church of the Belarusian Orthodox Church.

 It was built between 1633 and 1642 as a part Bernardine monastery during the Polish–Lithuanian Commonwealth in a place of former male Orthodox monasteries.
 The site became Orthodox again in 1860.
 The cathedral is listed as a Belarusian Cultural heritage object and is considered one of the main landmarks in Minsk Upper city.

 History

 Bernardine monastery

 Before 1596 on the site of the Holy Spirit Cathedral was an Orthodox male monastery consecrated in the name of saints Cosmas and Damian.
 The monastery also owned nearby lands on the eastern border of old Minsk and served as a military defense for the city.
 Its memory was preserved in the name of the nearby street of Cosmas and Damian, which bore this name until 1931 (during World War II all the buildings on the street were destroyed and the street disappeared).

 In the early 17th century the monastery with all lands was given to the Ruthenian Uniate Church, but Uniates were unpopular among locals and the authorities decided to give the monastery to the Bernardine order.
 At that time all the buildings in Minsk were wooden, and the city suffered from constant fires.
 The Bernardines built the stone Holy Spirit Cathedral between 1633 and 1642; by 1652 they had constructed a stone convent.
 The complex was severely damaged during the Russo-Polish War of 1654–1667, then restored and reconsecrated in August 1687.

 The church was damaged by fire in 1741, but the most destructive fire happened on May 30, 1835.
 Through the monastery it took over the entire city centre and destroyed many historical buildings and houses of common people.
 The Bernardines could not restore the church in its original form.
 By 1852 the order decided to close the monastery.
 The remaining nuns were transferred to Nesvizh and the monastery was abandoned until 1860.

-On May 3, 2022, a monument to Metropolitan Filaret was unveiled near the Holy Spirit Cathedral in Minsk.
+On May 3, 2022, a monument to Metropolitan Filaret was unveiled near the Holy Spirit Cathedral.
 Attending the ceremony was Belarusian President Alexander Lukashenko.